Updated February 2023

 A food may be certified by AAFCO in two ways: (1) meeting published standards for content, or (2) feeding trials.

-(1) Nutrient Profiles.
 These standards set the required amounts of protein, fat, vitamins, minerals, and so forth.
 These theoretically have the benefit of extensive research behind them.
-However, even though these profiles were updated as of 2016 by panels of canine and feline nutrition experts, the data they are based on were largely published before 2003, and are already more than a decade out of date.
+AAFCO published updated profiles in 2016.
+But by then, the research was already more than a decade out of date.

-Moreover, any manufacturer can synthesize a food containing sufficient amounts of each ingredient according to the standards, yet an animal will ultimately starve to death on it.
+Moreover, any manufacturer can synthesize a food containing sufficient amounts of each nutrient according to the standards, yet an animal will ultimately starve to death on it.
 How could this happen?
-Because the standards do not address the issues of “bioavailability” of nutrients to the animal.
-Certain forms of vitamins, minerals, and amino acids are poorly absorbed from the digestive tract.
-A noted veterinary nutrition textbook claims that a food can be created from old leather boots, wood shavings, and crankcase oil that will meet the technical requirements for protein, carbohydrates, and fats, yet would be completely indigestible.
-Unfortunately, given the ingredients used by some manufacturers, “Old Boot” may be closer to the truth than anyone wants to admit!
+The standards don’t address the”bioavailability” of nutrients.
+The digestive tract doesn’t absorb certain forms of vitamins, minerals, and amino acids.
+In theory, a food made of old leather boots, wood shavings, and crankcase oil can meet the technical requirements for protein, carbohydrates, and fats, but be completely indigestible.
+Unfortunately, “Old Boot” may be closer to the truth than anyone wants to admit!

-(2) Feeding Trials.
-These are considered the “gold standard” of pet food formulation.
-However, when you look at the actual AAFCO protocols for an adult maintenance diet, a manufacturer must feed exclusively the test food to only six animals for six months.
-(Eight animals are required at the outset; however, two of them may be dropped from the trial for “non-diet-related” reasons.)
-Foods intended for growth and reproduction must be tested for only 10 weeks.
+Many consider this the “gold standard” of pet food formulation.
+I am not one of them.
+When you look at the actual AAFCO protocols for an adult maintenance diet, a manufacturer must feed exclusively the test food to only six (out of eight animals) for six months.
+Kitten and puppy food trials last only 10 weeks.
 Several of the largest pet food producers, such as Hills, Walthams and Purina, maintain their own colonies of dogs and cats, and test their foods on hundreds of animals over years or even multiple generations.
 Other manufacturers rely on testing facilities that keep animals for this purpose to do the studies for them.

-It is easy to see how a poor quality diet could be fed for only six months without seeing adverse health effects, and legitimately be labeled as meeting AAFCO standards.
-In fact, studies have confirmed that even foods that pass feeding trials may still be inadequate for long-term maintenance.
-Worse still, AAFCO passed the “family rule” making it legal to put the feeding test statement on the labels of foods that were not actually tested, but are “similar” to one that was.
-The criteria for being “similar” are very loose.
-Since there’s no way to tell which food actually passed a feeding test, this label designation is useless.
+It is easy to see how a poor quality diet could be fed for only six months without seeing adverse health effects, yet meet AAFCO standards.
+Foods that pass feeding trials may still be inadequate for long-term maintenance.
+Worse still, the AAFCO “family rule” allows the feeding test statement on “similar” foods that were not tested.
+There are criteria for using that rule, but since there’s no way to tell which food actually passed a feeding test, this label designation is all but useless.

-Keep in mind, too, that the standards, such as they are, set only “minimums” and “maximums,” not “optimums.”
-Commercial foods are designed to be adequate for the average animal, but may not be suitable for an individual animal’s variable needs.
+The standards only set “minimums” and “maximums,” not “optimums.”
+Commercial foods are adequate for the average animal, but may not work for an individual animal’s variable needs.

 When selecting a commercial food for your animal companion, be sure to read the label.
 Although percentages are misleading due to the variable moisture content of processed foods, they are often the only data available.